 Scheduling: Once a project is approved, PI’s can schedule the resources they need via an email request.
 Each resource has unique constraints.
 PIs are urged to discuss their needs directly with the scheduler for that resource.
 Requests should be made as follows:

 Use of the Big (Imaging) Data resource requires inclusion of that resource in the project form and approval of the Director as this resource is currently very heavily used by members of DIIL.
 Some of the packages on the GRID servers have single licenses so only one user can be operational at any given time.
-Lucy Upchurch will set up a weekly calendar to coordinate activity.
-Provide her desired times and duration and she will do her best to accommodate you.
+We will set up a weekly calendar to coordinate activity.
+Provide your desired times and duration and we will do our best to accommodate you.